markcheret/footnotes/readme.txt

 - Bugfix: Enable multiple WP_Post objects for the_post hook

 = 1.5.5 =
-- Add: Expert mode setting
+- Adding: Expert mode setting
-- Add: Activation and Deactivation of WordPress hooks to look for Footnotes (expert mode)
+- Adding: Activation and Deactivation of WordPress hooks to look for Footnotes (expert mode)
-- Add: WordPress hooks: 'the_title' and 'widget_title' (default: disabled) to search for Footnote short codes
+- Adding: WordPress hooks: 'the_title' and 'widget_title' (default: disabled) to search for Footnote short codes
 - Bugfix: Default value for the WordPress hook the_post to be disabled (adds Footnotes twice to the Reference container)
 - Bugfix: Activation, Deactivation and Uninstall hook class name
 - Bugfix: Add submenu pages only once for each ManFisher WordPress Plugin
 - Bugfix: Display the Reference container in the Footer correctly

 = 1.5.4 =
-- Add: Setting to enable an excerpt of the Footnotes mouse-over box text (default: disabled)
+- Adding: Setting to enable an excerpt of the Footnotes mouse-over box text (default: disabled)
-- Add: Setting to define the maximum length of the excerpt displayed in the mouse-over box (default: 150 characters)
+- Adding: Setting to define the maximum length of the excerpt displayed in the mouse-over box (default: 150 characters)
 - Update: Detail information about other Plugins from ManFisher (rating, downloads, last updated, Author name/url)
 - Update: Receiving list of other Plugins from the Developer Team from an external server
 - Update: Translations (EN and DE)